sylvialane/sylvialane.github.io/index.md

 - [ ] &nbsp;&nbsp; 🌊 &nbsp;&nbsp; Closing ceremony in Gambell

+We are excited to welcome our friends and family to a joyously queer, gender-fluid, transgender, bisexual, neurodivergent, universalist celebration of marriage!

 ### Opening ceremony

-We are excited to welcome our friends and family to a joyously queer, gender-fluid, transgender, bisexual, neurodivergent universalist celebration of marriage!

 Saturday, May 24, 2025, 2 p.m.; stay with us after for treats & a dance or two